intel/iot-js-api/api/ocf/client.md

 The method runs the following steps:
 - Return a [`Promise`](./README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).
+- If `target` is not specified, let `target.deviceId` be `resource.deviceId` and `target.resourcePath` be `null`.
-- Send a request to create the resource described by `resource` to the device specified by `target.deviceId` and the handler resource on the device specified by `target.resourcePath`.
+- Send a request to the OCF network to create the resource described by `resource` to the device specified by `target.deviceId` and the target resource on the device specified by `target.resourcePath`.
 Wait for the answer.
 - If there is an error during the request, reject `promise` with that error, otherwise resolve `promise`.

 <a name="retrieve"></a>